developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/api/index.md

 **METHOD**: POST

-The API should be called with HTTP request method `POST`.
+The API should be called with `HTTP` request method `POST`.
 The parameters to be sent as part of body is specified in `URL Params` section.

 **URL PARAMS**:

-* **errorfile**: URL encoded error XML.
-If this parameter is not provided, the invoked EMMTKv3 UI will ask user to upload the error XML before showing the error message and suggestions. ex:
+* **errorfile**: URL encoded in error XML.
+If this parameter is not provided, the invoked EMMTKv3 UI asks user to upload the error XML before showing the error message and suggestions.

+**Example**:

-	* `%3Cwap-provisioningdoc%3E%0D%0A%3Ccharacteristic-error+type%3D%22AppMgr%22+version%3D%225.1%22+desc%3D%22missing%22%3E%0D%0A%3Cparm-error+name%3D%22Action%22+value%3D%22Install%22+desc%3D%22apk+doesnot+exist+in+the+path%22%2F%3E%0D%0A%3Cparm+name%3D%22APK%22+value%3D%22%2Fmnt%2Fsdcard%2FAKNotepad%22%2F%3E%0D%0A%3C%2Fcharacteristic-error%3E%0D%0A%3C%2Fwap-provisioningdoc%3E%0D%0A`
+	`%3Cwap-provisioningdoc%3E%0D%0A%3Ccharacteristic-error+type%3D%22AppMgr%22+version%3D%225.1%22+desc%3D%22missing%22%3E%0D%0A%3Cparm-error+name%3D%22Action%22+value%3D%22Install%22+desc%3D%22apk+doesnot+exist+in+the+path%22%2F%3E%0D%0A%3Cparm+name%3D%22APK%22+value%3D%22%2Fmnt%2Fsdcard%2FAKNotepad%22%2F%3E%0D%0A%3C%2Fcharacteristic-error%3E%0D%0A%3C%2Fwap-provisioningdoc%3E%0D%0A`

-* **isLogFile**: `true|false` This is flag to indicate if the “errorfile” parameter contains error XML or it is error log file in which the error XML is embedded.
+* **isLogFile**: Flag (true|false) indicating whether the “errorfile” parameter contains error XML or is error log file in which the error XML is embedded.
-* **settingxml**: URL encoded XML settings file for which the error was seen. **This optional parameter** helps the toolkit determine the cause of the error most accurately.
+* **settingxml**: Optional parameter with URL encoded XML settings file for which the error was seen.
+Helps the toolkit determine the cause of the error most accurately.

 **Success Response**: An error message along with a possible details is rendered in the web page.